ibkevg/ibkevg.github.io/blog/_posts/2023-05-12-Is-Rust-Still-A-Science-Project.md

 ---

-Rust is massively more expressive than simple languages like C. It has advanced features such as traits, generics, modules, Ada-style variant records (C union + desciminant), as well as different choices regarding basics such as type casting, copy versus move for assignment and parameter passing, etc. For many, these features are a big part of the allure of Rust and it could be argued that if Rust provided only these features without any memory safety guarantees at all, it would be widely accepted as a big step forward.
+Rust is massively more expressive than simple languages like C. It has advanced features such as traits, generics, modules, Ada-style variant records (C union + desciminant), as well as different choices regarding basics such as type casting, copy versus move for assignment and parameter passing, etc. Also, in theory Rust could be faster than C code due to it's [different pointer aliasing rules](http://stationaryaction.com/blog/2023/03/27/Rust-Mutable-Aliasing.html).
+For many, these features are a big part of the allure of Rust and it could be argued that if Rust provided only these features without any memory safety guarantees at all, it would be widely accepted as a big step forward.

 However, the complexity of learning and using Rust is not limited to simply understanding how best to apply these features to your software project, the complexity also strongly relates to Rust's memory safety proveability rules.